arman-shafiei/snapp-task/README.md

 **NOTE**: The reason we used domain is because of security issues with self-signed ssl certificates.

+**Ansible+Kubernetes**

-**NOTE**: To gain some power of Ansible with Kubernetes, we have installed some packages.
+To gain some power of Ansible with Kubernetes, we have installed some packages.
 We have Run this command in Kubernetes control plane node:
 ```
 pip3 install kubernetes